deamorim2/sdbs/EN-US/non_spatial_join.rst

-A) **Inner Join** - all rows in one table relate to all rows in other tables if they have at least 1 field in common.
+1. **Inner Join** - all rows in one table relate to all rows in other tables if they have at least 1 field in common.

-1. ``Equi-join``  - An equi-join is a specific comparator-based join type, which uses only equality comparisons in the join predicate.
+   * ``Equi-join``  - An equi-join is a specific comparator-based join type, which uses only equality comparisons in the join predicate.
 Using other comparison operators (such as <) disqualifies an association as an equi-join.
-2. ``Natural join`` - The natural join is a special case of equi-join.
+   * ``Natural join`` - The natural join is a special case of equi-join.
 The natural join (⋈) is a binary operator that is written as (R ⋈ S) where R and S are relations.
 The result of the natural join is the set of all tuple combinations in R and S that are equal in their common attribute names.

-B) **Outer Join** - is a selection that does not require records in one table to have equivalent records in other
+2. **Outer Join** - is a selection that does not require records in one table to have equivalent records in other

-1. ``Left Outer Join`` - all records in the left table even when there are no matching records in the right table.
+   * ``Left Outer Join`` - all records in the left table even when there are no matching records in the right table.
-2. ``Right Outer Join`` - all records in the right table even when there are no matching records in the left table.
+   * ``Right Outer Join`` - all records in the right table even when there are no matching records in the left table.
-3. ``Full Outer Join`` - This operation displays all data from the left and right tables, even if they are not matched in another table.
+   * ``Full Outer Join`` - This operation displays all data from the left and right tables, even if they are not matched in another table.

-C) Self-Join - A self-join is joining a table to itself.
+3. Self-Join - A self-join is joining a table to itself.